 Landlords arrange a meeting with their tenants prior to the end of the tenancy where they can discuss arrangements for vacating the property.
-Alternatively, clear written information must be provided.

 The landlord can then inspect the property and provide the tenants with details of any damage or missing items thus allowing tenants' time to rectify the problem prior to the end of the tenancy.